Nordfjordeid: Military age

 Nordfjordeid was transformed during the 1600−1800s from a mainly agricultural society to one more focused on trade.
 The Myklebust farm was during this period owned by the priest Jens Bugge and his heirs.
 It was gradually split into several smaller farms.
 By 1863 the Myklebust farm had been divided into a total of eight.

 Establishment of the Military training grounds

 In the early 1600s there was established a military training ground in Nordfjordeid, on the Osnes farm.
 The grounds were used to train soldiers from surrounding areas.
 The establishment was responsible for training around 300 soldiers annually.
 During battalion training there could have been up to 1200−1500 soldiers in the area.
 The soldiers rented private property during training; this had a large positive impact on the local economy, leading to economic growth in the village.
 In modern times the military training ground is known as Malakoff.

-A rock festival with the same name is held there annually.
+A rock festival called Malakoff Rock Festival is held there annually.